mbknor/ddsl/README.markdown

 In many big companies you have a lot of services (SOAP, REST, etc) spread across many servers on several different Web Containers/Application Servers/ESB (Weblogic, Glassfish, Tomcat, Jetty, Mule, etc).
 At least this is the situation where I work.
-You also have different environment: test, preprod, prod etc with different servers and databases etc.
+You also have several different environments: test, preprod, prod etc with different servers and databases etc.

 One service might use several other services.